Harmonic maps on amenable groups and a diffusive lower bound for random walks: Escape rate of random walks

 \subsection{Infinite amenable graphs}

-While Corollary \ref{cor:amen} gives satisfactory results for infinite, amenable graphs, we take some time in this section to further analyze the amenable case; in particular, the explicit construction of Lemma \ref{lem:genQ} serves as a connection between random walks and our construction of harmonic functions in Section \ref{sec:harmonic}.
+While Corollary~\ref{coramen} gives satisfactory results for infinite, amenable graphs, we take some time in this section to further analyze the amenable case; in particular, the explicit construction of Lemma~\ref{lemgenQ} serves as a connection between random walks and our construction of harmonic functions in Section~\ref{secharmonic}.

 The following theorem will play a role in a number of arguments.
-The transitive version is due to Soardi and Woess \cite{SW90}, and the extension to quasi-transitive actions is from \cite{Salvatori92}.
-See also a different proof in \cite[Thm.
-3.4]{BLPS99}.
+The transitive version is due to Soardi and Woess~\cite{SW90}, and the extension to quasi-transitive actions is from~\cite{Salvatori92}.
+See also a different proof in~\cite{BLPS99}, Theorem~3.4.

-We recall that for a graph $G=(V,E)$, we say that a group $\Gamma \leq \Aut(G)$ is {\em quasi-transitive} if $|\Gamma\orbit V| < \infty$, where $\Gamma\orbit V$ denotes the set of $\Gamma$-orbits of $V$.
+We recall that for a graph $G=(V,E)$, we say that a group $\Gamma\leq\Aut(G)$ is \textit{quasi-transitive} if $|\Gamma\orbit V| < \infty$, where $\Gamma\orbit V$ denotes the set of $\Gamma$-orbits of $V$.

-\begin{theorem} Let $G$ be a graph and $\Gamma \leq \Aut(G)$ a closed, quasi-transitive subgroup.
+\begin{theorem} Let $G$ be a graph and $\Gamma\leq\Aut(G)$ a closed, quasi-transitive subgroup.
 Then $G$ is amenable if and only if $\Gamma$ is amenable and unimodular. \end{theorem}

 We begin with the following general construction.
-Gromov \cite[\S 3.6--3.7]{Gromov03} uses a similar analysis in the setting of the continuous heat flow on manifolds (see, in particular, Remark 3.7B in \cite{Gromov03}).
-We remark that, in this setting, the result itself follows rather directly from spectral projection as in the proof of Corollary \ref{cor:amen}.
+Gromov~\cite{Gromov03}, Sec- tions~3.6--3.7, uses a similar analysis in the setting of the continuous heat flow on manifolds (see, in particular, Remark 3.7(B) in~\cite{Gromov03}).
+We remark that, in this setting, the result itself follows rather directly from spectral projection as in the proof of Corollary~\ref{coramen}.
+We present the following proof because it is quite elementary and explicit, and directly relates our harmonic function construction (Section \ref {secharmonic}) to random walks.